ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/multiple-databases.markdown

 RavenDB originally supports multiple databases.
 If you want to configure the additional databases, you need to create a document, as usual.
 RavenDB multi database support was explicitly designed to support multi tenancy scenarios, and RavenDB can easily handle hundreds or thousands of databases on the same instance.

-To define a new database you need to create a document with the name "Raven/Databases/[database name]" ant the following contents:
+To define a new database you need to create a document with the name "Raven/Databases/[database name]" and the following contents:

 {CODE-BLOCK:json}
 // Raven/Databases/Northwind
 {
     "Settings" :
     {
-            "Raven/DataDir": "~/Tenants/Northwind"
+            "Raven/DataDir": "~/Databases/Northwind"
     }
 }
 {CODE-BLOCK/}